-This is the ninth article in a series looking at the potential cannabis market in states that are rolling out new marijuana programs.
-The first eight articles examined states that approved recreational or medical marijuana initiatives in the 2016 election.
+This is the ninth installment in a series looking at the potential cannabis market in states that are rolling out new marijuana programs.
+The first eight stories examined states that approved recreational or medical marijuana initiatives in the 2016 election.
 This new round of installments focuses on states that have approved new markets through legislation.
-Click here for previous articles.
+Click here for previous stories.

 A well-established patient pool should allow Hawaii’s eight licensed medical marijuana companies to hit the ground running – once they harvest and process their first crop of cannabis, which is expected this year.